On this page:

 A.1: The current grading system

-A.2: Coursework & Training Experiences Outside the SOPP Program
+A.2: Coursework and Training Experiences Outside the SOPP Program

 SOPP students have opportunities to take coursework or engage in training experiences in departments, schools or programs outside the SOPP.
 Nonetheless, all required and elective courses counted toward the Psy.D. degree must be taken in the SOPP curriculum, with the following exceptions: students with prior graduate training in psychology may request credit transfer for some of SOPP’s required or elective courses and, if transfer of credit is granted, these credits will be counted toward the degree.
 Students may not substitute any course or training experience outside the SOPP for any of SOPP’s required or elective courses, practicum experiences or other program requirements.
 Similarly, students may not use coursework or training experiences in a program, department or school outside the SOPP to remediate unsatisfactory performance in any course, practicum or other requirement in the SOPP program.